-The District applied for a competitive grant from the Florida Department of Education on behalf Rosenwald Elementary School.
-The District was successful in being awarded this grant.
+The District applied for and wasawarded an extension of the SIG III competitive grant from the Florida Department of Education on behalf of Rosenwald Elementary School beginning August 2017.
 The resulting grant funds, within State prescribed parameters, are to be utilized for the purpose of improving student performance and will include monetary awards to be paid to T-bargaining employees assigned to budgeted positions at Rosenwald Elementary School, hereinafter referred to as the Project School.
-Such monetary awards are based on a two-part Pay-For-Performance Plan and through differentiated pay supplements based on agreed to complexity factors.
-In addition, monetary awards also will be paid to eligible T-bargaining employees who are described in Section C of this MOU.
-It is the intent of the Parties that this grant will cover the cost of this three-year Project so that no District Operating funds need be expended to implement or maintain this Project during this three (3) school year period of time.
+Such monetary awards are based on a two-part Pay-for-Performance Plan.
+In addition, monetary awards also will be paid to eligible T-bargaining employees who are described in Section B of this MOU.
+It is the intent of the Parties that this grant will cover the cost of this 4th year of the Project so that no District Operating funds need be expended to implement or maintain this Project.